Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 Order Nodes are orange with a icon in the top left corner.

-The Order Node allows you to randomise the order of Task Nodes and Questionaire Nodes within your experiment tree.
+The Order Node allows you to randomise the order of Task Nodes and Questionnaire Nodes within your experiment tree.
 The most common use case is when you have a within-subjects design (i.e. all participants do the same series of tasks) and want to control for order effects.

 Order Nodes are special in that they are not part of the overall flow of the tree.
 Instead, you 'tether' Task and Questionnaire Nodes to the Order Node, allowing it to control their order.
 You can do this by dragging from the lighter area of the Order Node to the task or questionnaire you want to tether.